kserve/website/docs/modelserving/servingruntimes.md

 Each _ServingRuntime_ defines key information such as the container image of the runtime and a list of the model formats that the runtime supports.
 Other configuration settings for the runtime can be conveyed through environment variables in the container specification.

+The _ServingRuntime_ CRDs allow for improved flexibility and extensibility, enabling users to quickly define or customize reusable runtimes without having to modify any controller code or any resources in the controller namespace.

 The following is an example of a _ServingRuntime_:

 ```yaml